 Finishing all the lab reports and Homework sets is very important.
 If you can't completely finish a lab and homework set, it is still important to turn in what you do have.
 When you are working on your report or homework, feel free to discuss among yourselves to try to figure out what is going on.
 By all means get together in small groups and discuss.
 However, do not use these discussions as an excuse to copy someone else's report or solution, or let someone else copy yours.
 That is cheating and is strictly forbidden.
 It is also very self-defeating since a large part of your grade (40%) will come from tests.
 The right way to proceed is first to work through the report and arrive at a definite answer on your own.
-With this preparation you can then discuss intelligently with your colleagues and see if you have missed something essential.
+Withthis preparation you can then discuss intelligently with your colleagues and see if you have missed something essential.
 Of course, you can always ask one of your instructors.

 One final thing, if you miss something fundamental in a lab or test, you will may be assigned extra problems to solve until you master the concept.

-In case of Bad weather: Winter in the Washington Metro area can bring large snowstorms that make travel dangerous.
-If the University is closed during a scheduled lab, class will be cancelled, and we will most likely reschedule the lab for the following week.
+In case of Bad weather:

+Winter in the Washington Metro area can bring large snowstorms that make travel dangerous.
+If the University is closed during a scheduled lab, class will be cancelled, and we will most likely reschedule the lab either for the following week or later in the semester.
 Closing is announced over local radio and TV as well as on the University's homepage.
+We will send an email concerning makeup dates when the University is closed

-Important Dates for Spring 2008
+Important Dates for Spring 2009